dylanmcdiarmid/virtual-dom-docs-wip/widget.md

 OddCounterWidget.prototype.type = "Widget"
 OddCounterWidget.prototype.count = 1
 OddCounterWidget.prototype.init = function() {
+  // With widgets, you can use any method you would like to generate the DOM Elements.
+  // We could get the same result using:
+  // createElement = require("vdom/create-element")
-  // You must return a DOM Element instead of a VNode, VText, or Widget return createElement(new VNode("div", null, [new VText("Count is: " + this.count)])) }
+  // return createElement(new VNode("div", null, [new VText("Count is: " + this.count)]))
+  var divElem = document.createElement("div")
+  var textElem = document.createTextNode("Count is: " + this.count)
+  divElem.appendChild(textElem)
+  return divElem
+}

 OddCounterWidget.prototype.update = function(previous, domNode) {